 If you instrument your application with a tracing-system integration or with a Wavefront OpenTracing SDK, Wavefront derives RED metrics from the spans that are sent from the instrumented application.
 These out-of-the-box metrics are derived from your spans automatically, with no additional configuration or instrumentation on your part.
-You can use these metrics as context to help you discover problem traces.
+These metrics are key indicators of the health of your services, and you can use them to help you discover problem traces.

 RED metrics are measures of:

-- Requests – the number of requests (spans) being served per second
+- Rate of requests – the number of requests being served per minute

-- Errors – the number of failed requests (spans) per second
+- Errors – the number of failed requests per minute

-- Duration – per-minute histogram distributions of the amount of time that each request (span) takes
+- Duration – per-minute histogram distributions of the amount of time that each request takes

-Wavefront automatically generates charts to display the auto-derived RED metrics and histograms.
+Wavefront automatically generates charts to display the auto-derived RED metrics for a particular service.
 To view these charts:

 - Select Applications > Inventory in the Wavefront task bar.
 If necessary, scroll to find your application and its services.